vylim/FinalProject/README.md

 # Introductions

 In this project, we collaborated to create a table based off of families looking for new homes.
-The three submetrics that were looked into were, supermarkets, parks, and crime rates/safety.
+The three sub-metrics that were looked into were supermarkets, parks, and crime rates/safety.

 For crime rates, we based the safety of neighborhoods depending on how large the crime rates were in each neighborhood.
-We divided safety into three submetrics that we figured were the most important when living in a neighborhood.
-Those three submetrics were, aggravated assault, simple assault, and robberies.
+We divided safety into three sub-metrics that we figured were the most important when living in a neighborhood.
+Those three submetrics were aggravated assault, simple assault, and robberies.
 These are largely one of the main offenses that people who are house hunting look for.

+The next sub-metric we considered was activities to do in the area specifically those that were offered at local parks.
+We first looked into which parks had the most amount of activities and how accessible they were.
+We then found which neighborhood had the most amount of parks since an increase in the number of parks and activities to do would also increase the likeability of a neighborhood.

-From there, we came to the conclusions that neighborhoods like Mt.
+From there, we concluded that neighborhoods like Mt.
 Oliver Boro were the safest and neighborhoods like South Side is the least safest.